 3. “Criminal Minds”

 Pretty much every living breathing person agrees that “Criminal Minds” aired to give us an example of top-tier television.
-For the handful of you that don’t already know, the show follows an elite FBI squad in the behavioral analysis unit as they analyze the worst of the worst criminals.
+For the handful of you that don’t already know, the show follows an elite FBI squad in the behavioral analysis unit as they analyze the worst of the worst criminals and catch serial killers.
 If you need more convincing, Shemar Moore and Matthew Gray Gubler frontline the cast.

 4. “Money Heist”